Angela Lamb, MD: Breaking the Itch-Scratch Cycle in Prurigo Nodularis

 James Del Rosso, DO, and David G. Cotter, MD, PhD: Targeting the IL-31 Neuroimmune Pathway for Treating Prurigo Nodularis

 Drs.
-Del Rosso and Cotter discuss advances in the molecular understanding of prurigo nodularis, which have enabled the development of targeted pharmaceuticals that treat the
+Del Rosso and Cotter discuss how advances in the molecular understanding of Prurigo Nodularis have led to the development of targeted therapies that address

 Diego Ruiz Dasilva, MD, FAAD: Providing Treatment for Challenging Cases of Chronic Pruritus